erincatto/box2c/docs/collision.md

 }
 ```

+Degenerate points may be coincident and/or collinear.
+For the hull to be viable, the enclosed area must be sufficiently positive.

 ### Segments
 Segments are line segments.
-A major limitation of segment
+Segment
-shapes is that they can collide with circles, capsules, and polygons but not with
+shapes can collide with circles, capsules, and polygons but not with other line segemnts.
-themselves.
 The collision algorithms used by Box2D require that at least
-one of two colliding shapes has volume.
-Segment shapes have no volume, so
+one of two colliding shapes has sufficiently positive area.
+Segment shapes have no area, so
 segment-segment collision is not possible.

 ```c